North enjoys ‘outstanding’ tourism year on back of Open at Royal Portrush

 When a three-time champion golfer describes a golf course as “unbelievable” it tends to make golf fans wherever they are in the world sit up and take notice.

-And when that three- time champion golfer is Tiger Woods and he is talking about the Royal Portrush golf course, which hosted the 148th Open tournament in July, then it becomes an entirely different ball game for tourism in the North.
+And when that three-time champion golfer is Tiger Woods and he is talking about the Royal Portrush golf course, which hosted the 148th Open tournament in July, then it becomes an entirely different ball game for tourism in Northern Ireland.

 According to the R&A, the organisers of the tournament, the 148th Open at Royal Portrush was the fastest selling event in the championship’s history, and attracted a record 237,000 spectators.